Skip to content

 • Option 1: Sterilize in MolES 4th floor autoclave.
 Users must complete autoclave training before using autoclave.
 Please contact MNBuild@uw.edu for assistance.

-• Option 2: Ship out for disposal using UW’s hazardous waste disposal vendor (Waste Management).
-Must open a Waste Management account to ship through an offsite vendor.
-Please contact MNBuild@uw.edu for assistance.
+• Option 3: Ship out for disposal using UW’s hazardous waste disposal vendor (Trilogy MedWaste).
+Must open a Trilogy Medwaste account to ship through an offsite vendor.
+Please contact them to set up a routine pick-up if needed.

 Lab Glass and Sharps